 And because chinchilla coats are extremely costly, chinchilla fur fetches a high price.
-It is for that reason that hunting chinchillas became quite common.
-It led to them becoming an endangered species.
+It is for that reason that hunting them became quite common.
+It led to chinchillas becoming an endangered species.
 Today, the situation has improved, though the fur is still prized and they are still poached.

 What Is A Chinchilla Coat?